 Vocational Rehabilitation Assistance.
 Vocational Rehabilitation provides assistance to students with physical limitations.
 Usually fees are paid for eligible students.
-Apply through your local office of Vocational Rehabilitation, a division of the Department of Human Resources.
+Apply through your local Office of Rehabilitation Services.

 OTHER FEDERAL PROGRAMS

 Veterans Financial Aid Services.
 The Veterans Affairs Office, a part of the Office of Financial Aid, is located in the University Center.
 A full-time counselor assists all veterans in completing applications for educational benefits, making adjustments in payments, providing tutorial assistance, updating enrollment certifications, and with other services to assist veterans with their education.